 The Chair fence is the most notorious at Aintree Racecourse and is considered the most challenging jump by jockeys.

-The name comes from a practice in the 19th century during heats where a judge would sit at the fence and use it as a Chair.
-While sitting at the fence the judge would disqualify horses who hadn’t reached it by the time a heat winner was declared.
+The name comes from a 19th-century practice during heats, when a judge would sit at the fence and use it as a Chair.
+While sitting at the fence, the judge wouldย disqualify horses who hadnโt reached it by the time a heat winner was declared.
 Failing to reach The Chair meant you could not advance to the next heat.

-The 15th jump is one of the most difficult fences to get over and of all the spruce-covered obstacles that are the Grand National fences have the most fallers.
+The 15th jump is one of the most difficult fences to get over, and of all the spruce-covered obstacles that are the Grand National fences, it has the most fallers.

 16th Grand National Fence

-The 16th fence on the Grand National Course is a 2ft 6in high fence with a water pond behind.
+The 16th fence on the Grand National Course is a 2ft 6in-high fence with a water pond behind it.

 The name of fence number 16 in the Grand National is “The Water Jump Fence”.

-After the chair this small 2ft 6in high fence is easy for jumping over but has a larger pool of water behind that requires horses to spread 12ft 6in in order to clear the entire jump.
+After the chair, this small 2ft 6in high fence is easy to jump over, but it has a larger pool of water behind it that requires horses to spread out 12ft 6in to clear the entire jump.

 17th Grand National Fence